icheishvili/pyoauth/README.markdown

   * Support out-of-band verifier codes
   * Use Python's HTTP facilities to their fullest extent (for example, file uploading)
+  * Feel confident using a library that has been fully unit-tested

 The code behind the library tries to be simple and easy to understand, while refering to the relevant sections in the OAuth specification